adityapattiyeri/home-remote/README.md

 I have used the FireBeetle ESP32 board along with a LiPo cell to power the device.
 Modify the code to fit your needs.

-## In progress
+## Recent changes
-1. Battery monitoring
+1. Added battery monitoring
-2. WiFi singal strength icon
+2. Added WiFi singal strength indicator
-3. Improve documentation
+3. Added battery charging indicator

 ## Future goals
 1. Case